La Flèche chicken: Characteristics

 The La Flèche is of medium size: for large fowl, weights for cocks are usually between 3.5±and kg and for hens between 3±and kg; weights for bantams are about 900 g or 1000 g and 800 g respectively.
-Ring sizes are for cocks and for hens in large fowl, and and respectively in bantams.
+Ring sizes are 22 mm for cocks and 20 mm for hens in large fowl, and 14 mm and 12 mm respectively in bantams.

 Five colour varieties are recognised in the French standard: black, blue-laced, cuckoo, pearl-grey and white; the same five are recognised by the Entente Européenne.
 The legs and feet are flesh-coloured in the cuckoo and the white, slate-grey in the blue-laced and pearl-grey and dark lead-grey in the black; the beak is dark horn-coloured or black, the eyes dark red or black.
 The comb is u- or v-shaped; it and the face and wattles are a deep red, while the earlobes are a vivid white.